decentraland/documentation/content/creator/sdk7/web-editor.md

 To build something to deploy to LAND parcels you own, make sure the shape of the scene matches the shape of where you want it deployed.

 {{< hint warning >}}
 📔 Note: The scene creation flow currently only supports rectangular-shaped scenes.
-You can edit the scene shape from the editor scene panel by selecting the parcels you want to occupied
+You can edit the scene shape from the editor scene panel by selecting the parcels you want to occupy.
 {{< /hint >}}

-##### Add items
+#### Add items

 Navigate the themed asset pack categories on the menu on the bottom to find different items that you can place on your scene.
 There’s a great variety!

-To place an item click and drag the item to a specific location in the scene.
-All the changes will be saved automatically.
+To place an item, click and drag the item to a specific location in the scene.
+All your changes are saved automatically.

 ## Preview in explorer